Convicted Santa Fe rapist gets 11 1/2 -year sentence

 Assistant District Attorney Alyssa Cervantes had asked the judge to sentence Henry to more than 25 years in the case, arguing his 40-year criminal history included a pattern of targeting homeless women in hopes they wouldn't report him.

-But Henry's attorney Samuel Ruyle argued and the judge agreed the four counts of criminal sexual penetration on which he was convicted were part of a single episode and should combined as a single count.
-Henry got nine years for rape; the other two and a half years were related to battery charges that included a sentencing enhancement for being a repeat offender.
+But Henry's attorney, Samuel Ruyle, argued and the judge agreed the four counts of criminal sexual penetration on which he was convicted were part of a single episode and should combined as a single count.
+Henry got nine years for rape; the other 21/2 years were related to battery charges that included a sentencing enhancement for being a repeat offender.

 Henry twice stood trial in the case.
 His first trial in October 2020 ended in a mistrial after coronavirus and other health issues for the jury delayed deliberations for several weeks.
 His second trial in September resulted in his conviction.